hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/vpclattice_service_network_vpc_association.html.markdown

 * `serviceNetworkIdentifier` - (Required) The ID or Amazon Resource Identifier (ARN) of the service network.
 You must use the ARN if the resources specified in the operation are in different accounts.
 The following arguments are optional:

 * `tags` - (Optional) Key-value mapping of resource tags.
-If configured with a provider [`defaultTags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `securityGroupIds` - (Optional) The IDs of the security groups.

 ## Attribute Reference